nghiant3223/handbook/base/database/pitfall.md

 - Transaction should be as small as possible
 - Do not name column after 'key', it causes syntax error
 - Whenever you encounter deadlocks, try adding reasonable indices to prevent range scan
+- To prevent single `INSERT`, `UPDATE` for multiple records, try `INSERT ...
+ON CONFLICT DO UPDATE` for batch upsert